antonshpak100/ESP32-CAM_CLI/README.md

 where `ip` is the IP address of the ESP32, `camera_function` is a basic camera operation (photo, video, or stream) and `-parameters` are parameters for the camera operation and output.
 These will be described in the next section.

 ### Parameters and arguments
-* For a full list of parameters and arguments, we can run the program with the `-h` tag to get a help message:
+* For a full list of parameters and arguments, I can run the program with the `-h` tag to get a help message:
 ```
 anton@antons-computer ESP32-CAM_CLI % python3 ESP32-CAM_CLI.py -h
 ```